Robert Zhao Renhui: Artworks

-Installation view of The Time Tree, 2019, at Fort Canning Park, Singapore.
-Courtesy of the artist.

 Commissioned by the National Arts Council's Public Art Trust in commemoration of the Singapore Bicentennial in 2019, the public art installation hypothesises what a 200-year-old tree – responding to the bicentennial anniversary of the founding of modern Singapore – might look like.
-Referencing Singapore’s tallest recorded tree, The Changi Tree (also nicknamed as The Time Tree) which was documented from 1888 and felled by the British in 1942 to prevent the Japanese from using it as a ranging point during World War II, the work takes the lifecycle of trees – its life, death and renewal – as a marker for time and a new way of reflecting on historical narratives.
+Referencing Singapore's tallest recorded tree, The Changi Tree (also nicknamed as The Time Tree) which was documented from 1888 and felled by the British in 1942 to prevent the Japanese from using it as a ranging point during World War II, the work takes the lifecycle of trees – its life, death and renewal – as a marker for time and a new way of reflecting on historical narratives.